 We live in an age where men are starting to realise the importance of looking after themselves and their health needs.
 Prostate disease has received a lot of press coverage and consequently creates anxiety in men who may have urinary symptoms.
 Many men are therefore asking: “Should I have my prostate checked?”
+At our prostate clinic we have a range of specialists that are able to help with a range of prostate conditions.

 Prostate cancer is the most common cancer in men and generally affects men over the age of 50.
 Approximately on third of men over the age of 50 will have some cancer cells within their prostate and nearly all men over the age of 80 have a small area of prostate cancer.